-Question Management response Does a review of available financial information identify any adverse financial indicators including negative cash flow or poor or deteriorating performance against the better payment practice code?
-If so, what action is being taken to improve financial performance?
+Question Managementresponse Have there been any significant issues raised with the Audit Committee during the year which could cast doubts on the assumptions made?
+(Examples include adverse comments raised by internal and external audit regarding financial performance or significant w eaknesses in systems of financial control) Audit Committee has received, and continues to receive, reports on significant issues facing the Council.
+During the last year, Audit Committee has received updates on matters relating to the Highways PFI contract, Paradise Circus redevelopment and Equal Pay.
+Regular update reports are provided by Birmingham Audit to Audit Committee.
+Audit Committee will also be receiving a report on the financial monitoring being undertaken to assess the impact of Covid-19 in addition to the normal monitoring arrangements.
+Does a review of available financial information identify any adverse financial indicators including negative cash flow or poor or deteriorating performance against the better payment practice code?
+If so, w hat action is being taken to improve financial performance?
 The Council's arrangements for its management of cashflows are set out in its Treasury Management Policy and Strategy.
 Because of its ready access to loan finance (in common with all other local authorities), negative cashflows are not necessarily an adverse financial indicator.
 Ultimately, negative cashflow is controlled by the balanced budget requirement and the prudential limit and indicators.
-The Council's arrangements for budget monitoring, including the implementation of the savings programme, monitoring of the Capital Programme, including the Commonwealth Games, ensure that close attention is paid to the need to deliver services and projects within allocated budgets Activity is reported through CLT, EMT and Resources Scrutiny on a monthly basis, and considered further at Capital Board, and ultimately at Cabinet on a quarterly basis.
+The Council's arrangements for budget monitoring, including the implementation of the savings programme, monitoring of the Capital Programme, including the Commonw ealth Games, ensure that close attention is paid to the need to deliver services and projects within allocated budgets Activity is reported through CLT, EMT and Resources Scrutiny on a monthly basis, and considered further at Capital Board, and ultimately at Cabinet on a quarterly basis.
 Experience of the delivery of the previous savings programme has been taken into account in re-shaping the revised programme.
-A fundamental review of Directorates budgets was carried out in December 2019 and January 2020 resulting in savings not considered to be deliverable and a significant number of base budget pressures being identified and funded as part of the 2020/21 budget setting process

-Question Management response Does the Authority have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Authority's objectives?
-If not, what action is being taken to obtain those skills?
+A fundamental review of Directorates budgets was carried out in December 2019 and January 2020 resulting in savings not considered to be deliverable and a significant number of base budget pressures being identified and funded as part of the 2020/21 budget setting process.
+Does the Authority have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Authority's objectives?
+If not, w hat action is being taken to obtain those skills?
 The Council has in place management arrangements in respect of any risk of the non-delivery of its savings programme, including more robust monitoring and governance arrangements, and the maintenance of reserve balances to mitigate any residual risk.
 Potential financial risks are identified at Appendix E of the Financial Plan 2020 - 2024 and the value of this is broadly the same as the forecast level of general reserves.
-These are medium term financial risks so the Council would also have a number of budget cycles to address these if they materialise.
-Does the Authority have procedures in place to assess its ability to continue as a going concern?
-The Council has developed a 10 year cashflow monitoring model to enable it to assess its ability to meet its liabilities as they fall due.
-Is management aware of the existence of events or conditions that may cast doubt on the Authority's ability to continue as a going concern?
-No
+These are medium term financial risks so the Council w ould also have a number of budget cycles to address these if they materialise.